jessebmiller/writing/trust-the-process.md

 ## Trust librarians

-Look to library science for knowledge management Prioritize knowledge management (it helps communication)
+Look to library science for knowledge management Prioritize it.
+It helps communication which is the bottleneck

 ### Learn "how to solve it"